gregordinary/desktop/README.md

   <div>OneKeePass</div>
 </h1>

-**OneKeePass** is a cross-platform,open source and secure password manager.
-It supports the KeePass-compatible database (Kdbx 4.x).
+**OneKeePass** is a cross-platform, open source and secure password manager.
+It supports the KeePass-compatible database format (Kdbx 4.x).
 It stores and manages all your passwords and other sensitive information in a single encrypted file that can be stored in any location, including private and public cloud solutions.
 The database is locked with a master key.

-All created database files are encrypted using the best and most secure encryption algorithms currently known (AES-256, ChaCha20).
+All OneKeePass-created database files are encrypted using the best and most secure encryption algorithms currently known (AES-256, ChaCha20).

 <h1 align="center">
   <img src="./screenshots/entrycategory-type-allentries.jpg" alt=""  />